 - There is a risk of retaliatory attacks against Western targets in Guinea following the French intervention in Mali in January 2013.
 Terrorist groups in the region have declared their intention to increase attacks and kidnappings targeting Westerners.

-- National Assembly elections were held in September 2013.
-The release of results in October was accompanied by violent protest.
+- A new National Assembly was installed in January 2014, following elections in September 2013.
+The release of results in October 2013 was accompanied by violent protest.
 The political situation remains fluid and ongoing protest activity is possible.

-- In the lead up to the elections there was extensive rioting and violence in Conakry and other towns.
-The Conakry suburbs of Hamdallaye, Bambeto and Cosa were particularly affected by outbreaks of violence in May 2013.
-A number of deaths and injuries were reported.
+- There were outbreaks of violence in the Conakry suburbs of Hamdallaye, Bambeto and Cosa in May 2013, with a number of deaths and injuries reported.

 - Serious violence between ethnic groups broke out in July 2013 in the Guinea Forestiere region in the far south east of Guinea.
 Nearly 100 people were reported to have been killed.
 There is a risk of further inter-ethnic violence in Guinea Forestiere.